Operation Black Eagle: Participants

 4 countries were a part of the conflict in Al Diwaniyah.
-The United Kingdom were not heavily involved in this operation.
-Poland forces helped slightly and one Polish soldier was KIA.
+The United Kingdom was not heavily involved in this operation.
+Polish forces helped slightly and one Polish soldier was KIA.
 American forces included 1st squadron 14th Cavalry Regiment of 3rd brigade, 2nd infantry division and the 0800 Military Transition Team.
 These Teams took charge of the operation and with the help of the 8th Iraqi Special Forces division and the Multi-National Division-Baghdad, saw to its completion.
 The 8th Iraqi Special Forces unit was voted as one of the best Iraqi units.
 The group that opposed those forces were the Mahdi Army, an army of revolutionary Shi'ite Muslims.
 The American forces had 6 soldiers die, while the Iraqi Special Forces had 29 soldiers killed.
 On the other side, the Mahdi Army had 25 of its members killed and 39 insurgents were captured.

 Aftermath

 Immediately after the conclusion of the operation, the city felt much more regulated.
 Those that were members of the militia were no longer in the city, as they were detained or were killed.
 Insurgents tended to use car bombs as a way to assault American or Iraqi forces.
 The seizure of some of those bombs and explosive devices were instrumental in thwarting the incoming attacks.

 In mid-May however, heavy fighting erupted in the city.

 On 11 August 2007, a roadside bomb hit the convoy of the governor of Diwaniya, Khalil Jalil Hamza, killing him along with the province's police chief Brigadier Khalid Hassan.